tik9/custom/README.md

-## /Customized/ ZSH and Powershell Profile on Windows and WSL
+## ZSH and Powershell Profile under one common roof on Windows and WSL
 &nbsp;

 If you frequently use **both environments** Linux **Zsh** and Windows **Powershell** and want to **share aliases across shell environments** like

-- jumping to a folder with cd
+- jumping to a **pre-defined folder** with cd
-- showing a list of files with ls
+- showing a list of files with **ls in combination with less**
 - writing gs instead of **git status**

  these repos are for you.
+&nbsp;

   **Motivation:** Find **common code** that works on both systems.
   &nbsp;